-The term Irish twins is defined as having two children that are born within twelve months of each other.
-I tackled that by having them eleven months part and in the same year!
+The definition of Irish Twins is defined as having two children that are born within twelve months of each other.
+Not to be outdone, I tackled that by having my boys eleven months apart and within the same year.

-On January 16th, 2016, my life was about to change as my water broke and we were about to have our first son.
-However, after 26-hours of labor I was not progressing and spiked a fever.
-So our planned natural birth changed to an emergency cesarean (C-section) and I was put on antibiotics for 24-hours.
-Jack Joseph was born on January 17th and was rushed to the NICU to be monitored.
-He was placed on antibiotics, as well as a precaution.
+On January 16th, 2016, my world changed as my water broke, and we were about to welcome our first son into the world.
+Unfortunately, after 26 hours of labor, I was not progressing and had spiked a fever.
+Our planned natural birth unexpectedly changed to an emergency cesarean, and I began 24 hours of antibiotics.

-Jack came home at two-days old.
-He was a colicky baby and had trouble keeping any type of formula or breast milk down.
-We went to a few different doctors with no resolution due to him gaining a little bit of weight the medical professionals were not concerned.
-I was told that just some infants were just “spitters.”
+Jack came home at two days old.
+He was a colicky baby and had trouble keeping formula or breast milk down.
+We went to a few different doctors with no resolution due to him gaining a little bit of weight.
+The medical professionals were not concerned.
+They said that some infants were just “spitters.”

-At six-weeks postpartum, I decided to quit breastfeeding.
-Jack was doing better on a sensitive formula and gaining weight a normal steady rate.
+At six weeks postpartum, I decided to quit breastfeeding.
+Jack was doing better on a sensitive formula and gaining regular, steady weight.

-On December 20th, 2016, Luke John was born via scheduled c-section.
-His name Luke was chosen due to the meaning, “light giving.”
+On December 20th, 2016, Luke John was born via a scheduled c-section.
+We decided on Luke due to the meaning is “light-giving.”
 He was a miracle child to us.
-By the time he was born the cartilage (white spot) on the tricuspid valve of his heart was gone.
+By the time he was born, the cartilage (white spot) on the tricuspid valve of his heart had healed.
 He passed all his neonatal testing and was sent home on December 22nd, 2016.

 The years keep flying by so quickly, and I’m amazed at how our lives have changed in such a phenomenal way so quickly!